containerman17/better-avalanchego/README.md

-# avalanchego-subnetevm
+# Easy AvalancheGo
 A wrapper around the original AvalancheGo container image with improved configuration handling.

 Use at your own risk.
-Hopefully envconfig will be supported by avalanchego soon, making this image obsolete.
+Hopefully envconfig will be supported by avalanchego, making this image obsolete.

 ## Example command